kelsengile/Portfolio/PORTFOLIO.md

 **Achievements & Awards:**

-**TheAmulet - Champion Project – Nov Fest 2025 Hackathon Competition** — Laguna State Polytecnic University (College of Computer Studies) — The Amulet is a Halloween-themed Game, Terminal based project developed during the Nov Fest 2025 Hackathon Competition, where it emerged as the Champion Project.
-Built by the team Caveman Coders, this project showcases creativity, technical skills, and innovation aligned with the spooky and mysterious theme of Halloween.
+**TheAmulet - Champion Project – Nov Fest 2025 Hackathon Competition** — LSPU (CCS) — A Halloween-themed terminal game built by Team Caveman Coders, TheAmulet took first place at LSPU CCS's Nov Fest 2025 Hackathon.
+Players take on a stranded traveler who stumbles into a fog-shrouded village after a wrong turn on a lonely road, navigating typewriter-style text, ASCII scene art, and branching choices as they explore abandoned houses to uncover the village's secret — culminating in a word-guessing puzzle to reveal the amulet before running out of guesses.

 ---